-Further, as required by the UAE Federal Decree Law No. (32) of 2021, we report that for the year ended 31 December 2023:
+Further, as required by the UAE Federal Decree Law No. (32) of 2021, we report that for the year ended 31 December 2024:

-- i) we have obtained all the information we considered necessary for the purposes of our audit; - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Company's Articles of Association and the UAE Federal Decree Law No. (32) of 2021; - iii) the financial information included in the Directors' report is consistent with the books of account of the Company; - iv) the Group has maintained proper books of account; - v) investments in shares and stocks during the year ended 31 December 2023, are disclosed in note 12 to the consolidated financial statements; - vi) note 26 reflects material related party transactions and the terms under which they were conducted; - vii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the financial year ended 31 December 2023, any of the applicable provisions of the UAE Federal Decree Law No. (32) of 2021 or of its Articles of Association which would have a material impact on its activities or its financial position as at 31 December 2023; and - viii) note 31 to the consolidated financial statements reflects the social contributions made during the year.
+- i) the Group has maintained proper books of account; - ii) we have obtained all the information we considered necessary for the purposes of our audit; - iii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Company's Articles of Association and the UAE Federal Law No. 32 of 2021; - iv) the financial information included in the Directors' report is consistent with the books of account of the Group; - v) investments in shares and stocks during the year ended 31 December 2024, are disclosed in note 12 to the consolidated financial statements; - vi) note 26 reflects material related party transactions and the terms under which they were conducted: - vii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2024 any of the applicable provisions of the UAE Federal Law No. 32 of 2021 or of its Articles of Association which would have a material impact on its activities or its consolidated financial position; and - viii) note 31 reflects the social contributions made during the year.